-- Installing barriers (e.g., clear plexiglass for employees who interact with the public, placing dividers on tables to remind employees to maintain a physical barrier between each other); - Marking certain tables or chairs "off-limits" by tape, or removing them altogether; - Using visual cues at six-foot intervals (e.g., floor markings, signs);
+- Installing barriers (e.g., clear plexiglass for employees who interact with the public, placing dividers on tables to remind employees to maintain a physical barrier between each other); - Marking certain tables or chairs "off-limits" by tape, or removing them altogether; - Using visual cues at six-foot intervals (e.g., floor markings, signs); - Adjusting schedules to facilitate distancing of employees (including increasing the flexibility around shift start times and break times in order to decrease the number of employees in entrances or break areas at one time); - Considering methods to increase physical distance in areas where employees commonly congregate (including punch clocks, copy rooms, where PPE is checked out, etc.) and to ensure contactless interactions between employees as much as possible;

-- Adjusting schedules to facilitate distancing of employees (including increasing the flexibility around shift start times and break times in order to decrease the number of employees in entrances or break areas at one time); - Considering methods to increase physical distance in areas where employees commonly congregate (including punch clocks, copy rooms, where PPE is checked out, etc.) and to ensure contactless interactions between employees as much as possible; - Finding alternate ways to hold essential meetings of large groups (e.g., online training sessions, video and teleconferencing, adjusting the physical layout of meeting rooms); - Assigning an individual to monitor social distancing efforts in communal spaces (e.g., break rooms, cafeterias, locker rooms), or closing those rooms altogether; - Implementing tools and technologies to minimize contact with the public (e.g., having customers scan and pack their own purchases when possible); - Establishing one-way traffic, where possible, to prevent people from encountering each other (e.g., a "going up" stairwell and "going down" stairwell to reduce passing each other in tight spaces); and - Informing suppliers, subcontractors, partners and delivery persons of the measures implemented by the company to control the risks associated with COVID-19, and stressing the importance of complying with these measures.
+- Finding alternate ways to hold essential meetings of large groups (e.g., online training sessions, video and teleconferencing, adjusting the physical layout of meeting rooms); - Assigning an individual to monitor social distancing efforts in communal spaces (e.g., break rooms, cafeterias, locker rooms), or closing those rooms altogether; - Implementing tools and technologies to minimize contact with the public (e.g., having customers scan and pack their own purchases when possible); - Establishing one-way traffic, where possible, to prevent people from encountering each other; and - Informing suppliers, subcontractors, partners and delivery persons of the measures implemented by the company to control the risks associated with COVID-19, and stressing the importance of complying with these measures.